shakirul15-311/BC_HA_Map_Python/README.md

-# BC Health Authorities Map Visualization
+# GeoJSON Map Visualization with Python
 ## Overview
 This Jupyter notebook (BC_HA_Map_v1.ipynb) provides a visualization of British Columbia's Health Authority regions using GeoPandas and Folium.
 It aims to showcase the geographical boundaries of each health authority and allows for interactive exploration with customized popups displaying the name of each health authority.